The Varieties of Schelling Model Experience: The Model

 \subsubsection{Location Space and Agents}

 A total population of $N$ agents are exhaustively divided into two groups, reds ($N_r$) and blues ($N_b$).
-These agents are distributed onto a non-periodic square grid where the lattice side lengths extend from $0$ to $L$ in $x$ and $y$.
+These agents are distributed onto a non-periodic square grid where the lattice sites extend from $0$ to $L$ in $x$ and $y$.
 Agents compete for vacancies, with only one agent allowed per site.